jkunimune/Djastiz/README.md

 ______

-\*This article is about the updated, streamlined version of Djastiz, invented in March of 2018.
+\*This article is about the beautiful tone-centered version of Djastiz, invented in March of 2018.
 For other varieties, see other branches of this repository.